abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 <img align="right" src="./img/2.ras1.png" width="20%" >

-1. **Cells with at Least One 'Fire' Event**: This group encompasses cells that encountered at least one fire event during the 238-month study period.</br>
+### 1. Cells with at Least One 'Fire' Event
+This group encompasses cells that encountered at least one fire event during the 238-month study period.</br>
 Each cell within this group is characterized as either 'Water' (-2), 'No Fire' event (0), or 'Fire' event (1) over the course of the study.

 <br clear="right"/></br>

 <img align="right" src="./img/2.ras-2.png" width="20%" >

-2. **Cells are Always 'Water' Regions**: Cells consistently identified as 'Water' regions are treated as missing data and excluded from our study.</br>
+### 2. Cells are Always 'Water' Regions
+Cells consistently identified as 'Water' regions are treated as missing data and excluded from our study.</br>
 Each cell in this group is exclusively labeled as 'Water' (-2) throughout the study period.

 <br clear="right"/></br>

 <img align="right" src="./img/2.ras0.png" width="20%" >

-3. **Cells with 'No Fire' Events:** This group comprises cells that did not experience any fire events during the study period.</br>
+### 3. Cells with 'No Fire' Events
+This group comprises cells that did not experience any fire events during the study period.</br>
 These cells are further categorized into two subgroups:

-    a. **Cells are Always 'No Fire' Regions:** Each cell in this subgroup remains classified as 'No Fire' (0) consistently throughout the study period.
+#### Cells are Always 'No Fire' Regions
+Each cell in this subgroup remains classified as 'No Fire' (0) consistently throughout the study period.

-    b. **Cells that can be 'Water/No Fire' Regions:** Cells in this subgroup fluctuate between 'Water' (-2) and 'No Fire' event (0) during the study period.
+#### Cells that can be 'Water/No Fire' Regions
+ells in this subgroup fluctuate between 'Water' (-2) and 'No Fire' event (0) during the study period.

 <br clear="right"/>